odhran-kainos/blog/post/18 - What's Functional Programming All About?.md

 [Java Annotation Processors]: http://hannesdorfmann.com/annotation-processing/annotationprocessing101
 [MacroPy]: https://github.com/lihaoyi/macropy

-Furthermore, there are a large set of "obviously" functionl programming languages that don't have AST-transforming macros at all.
+Furthermore, there are a large set of "obviously" functional programming languages that don't have AST-transforming macros at all.
 Purescript, non-Template Haskell, Scala 2.9, and many other "obviously" functional languages do not include support for